 When her protoype ship is damaged en route to Mars, a former refugee must learn to depend on her crew and confront the storms of her past to survive.

-Winner of the 2020 John Hinde Award for Excellence in Science-Fiction Writing (Unproduced), this sci-fi drama feature screenplay was written by David Peterson with support from Screen Queensland.
+Winner of the 2020 John Hinde Award for Excellence in Science-Fiction Writing (Unproduced) and the 2021 Queensland Screenwriter Award, this sci-fi drama feature screenplay was written by David Peterson with support from Screen Queensland.

 In 1982, the famous paranormal expert Grant Peters went missing while filming his TV show Legendary Australia.
 His wife Melissa was never able to find him.
 When Melissa herself disappears nearly forty years later, her daughter Fiona and grandson Ethan trace her to the small outback town of Boulia.
 There they discover a collection of old audio tapes that Melissa left behind: a set of clues they must follow if they’re to solve this mystery in time.
 Insidious forces will stop at nothing to destroy them, and an impossibly ancient menace lurks deep beneath the ground, waiting for the chance to strike….